 SAP has made many claims around the database or data models being simplified under S/4HANA.
 And here Lenovo holds to this line.
-However, while the data model is simplified in some ways, it is more complex in others, as we covered in the article How Accurate Was SAP About S/4HANA and a Simplified Data Model, this is a false claim.
-Furthermore, there is a great deal of work involved in switching to the new data model for existing ECC customers as we covered in the article Why It Is Important to Pull Forward S/4HANA Code Remediation.
-This is because in part all of the adapters and customizations have to be adjusted.
+However, while the data model is simplified in some ways, it is more complicated in others, as we covered in the article How Accurate Was SAP About S/4HANA and a Simplified Data Model, this is a false claim.
+Furthermore, there is a great deal of work involved in switching to the new data model for existing ECC customers, as we covered in the article Why It Is Important to Pull Forward S/4HANA Code Remediation.
+This is because, in part, all of the adapters and customizations have to be adjusted.

 This is another claim that calls into question the information that Lenovo is publishing.
-Second, you can’t measure data model complexity by simply counting objects.
+Second, you can’t measure data model complexity by only counting objects.